julia-neme/julia-neme.github.io/_portfolio/education.md

 tags: [Ipsum]
 ---

 ## PhD in Climate Science

-{% include aligner.html images="/assets/img/portfolio/UNSW-logo.jpg" %}
+{% include aligner.html images="assets/img/portfolio/UNSW-logo.png" %}

 ### University of New South Wales - 2020 to current

 My research focuses on the dynamics of the Weddell Gyre in the Southern Ocean, in particular its variability and forcing mechanimsms.
+I am fully funded under the Scientia Scholarship program.

 **Supervisors: Prof. Matthew H. England, Prof. Andrew McC.
 Hogg**